How to Make Compost - 4 Secrets to

 and Cockroaches

 compost.
-Make sure the compost is hot in the centre
+Make sure the compost is hot in the center

 and turn regularly to ‘cook’ fly and cockroach eggs.
 Add some ducks